Irving Chernev

-Irving Chernev (January 29, 1900 – September 29, 1981) was a chess player and prolific Russian-American chess author.
-He was born in Pryluky in the Russian Empire (now in Ukraine) and emigrated to the United States in 1905.
+Irving Chernev (January 29, 1900 – September 29, 1981) was a chess player and prolific Ukrainian-born American chess author.
+He was born in Pryluky, Ukraine, then a part of the Russian Empire and emigrated to the United States in 1905.
 Chernev was a national master-strength player and was devoted to chess.
 He wrote that he "probably read more about chess, and played more games than any man in history."

 Chernev's deep love for the game is obvious to any reader of his books.
 Chess historian Edward Winter commented: